epiverse-trace/epiparameter/README.md

 sources](https://epiverse-trace.github.io/epiparameter/articles/data_sources.html)
 vignette.

-The bundled library is a development and experimentation set rather than a comprehensive repository.
+The library is a development and experimentation set rather than a comprehensive repository.
+It stores parameters needed by `{epiparameter}`, another Epiverse-TRACE package or a tutorial that are not available elsewhere.
 Parameters intended for long-term curation are better contributed to [grEPI](https://who-collaboratory.github.io/collaboratory-grepi-web/) or [`{epireview}`](https://mrc-ide.github.io/epireview/) directly.